 ASUS ROG STRIX cards are known for two things: being large, and being powerful.

 Their RTX 2080 Ti is both of those things, so if you have enough clearance in your system and you’re confident in your ventilation.
 Then there isn’t much of a reason to pick any other card.

-With a factory clock speed of 1890 MHz, this card is already overclocked to a level that many other GPUs would struggle with.
+With a factory clock speed of 1890 MHz, this card is already overclocked to a level that many other graphics cards would struggle with.

 Despite its immense speed, the ASUS RTX 2080 Ti can keep temperatures consistent thanks to its use of Max-contact Technology in its heatsink.

 This card even comes equipped with RGB panels that work with AURA Sync.

 - Boosted up to 1755 MHz

 - Immense triple fan cooler

 - Heatpipes are concentrated close to each other

 MSI’s Gaming X cards are usually their best, and nothing has changed with this release of the RTX 2080 Ti.